Last modified: Aug 14, 2024

 Radar sensor

-For adaptive cruise control, radar sensors can detect the speed and distance of the car in front of you and adjust the speed of your car accordingly to maintain a safe distance.
+• Adaptive Cruise Control (ACC): Detects the speed and distance of the car in front and adjusts the speed of your car accordingly to maintain a safe distance.

-The table and diagram below show the types and typical locations of the different radar sensors.
+The table below shows the types and typical locations of different radar sensors.

 TypeRangeLocationADAS Usage